-Cognitive Behavioural Therapy for insomnia (CBT-I) or (CBTi) is recommended for the treatment of Chronic Insomnia by the American College of Physicians (ACP) and the American Academy of Sleep Medicine (AASM).
+Cognitive Behavioural Therapy for Insomnia (CBT-I) or (CBTi) is recommended for the treatment of Chronic Insomnia by the American College of Physicians (ACP) and the American Academy of Sleep Medicine (AASM).

 “Insomnia is considered chronic if a person has trouble falling asleep or staying asleep at least three nights per week for three months or longer.”
 Sleep Foundation

-CBT-I was developed to help treat chronic insomnia.
 I’m a therapist who believes in CBT because I’ve seen how it can help my clients – Mary Cross, CBT Specialist.

-Ideally, before we begin working together, you have already:
+Ideally, before we begin

-- Tried to improve your “sleep hygiene“.
+- Have tried to improve your “sleep hygiene“.

 Number of Sessions: